 Download the documents below for more information:

 Based on IMMOFINANZ’s strategic positioning as a leading provider of commercial property solutions in its core markets and the goal to generate further value-creating growth through acquisitions and internal project development, the criteria and areas which require experience for the successful work and goal attainment of the Supervisory Board were evaluated.
-The expertise of the Supervisory Board members (shareholder representatives) was evaluated and aggregated in a qualification matrix for the Coporate Governance Report 2020.
+The expertise of the Supervisory Board members (shareholder representatives) was evaluated and aggregated in a qualification matrix.

 In order to achieve the best possible replacement in the Supervisory Board, the Supervisory Board of IMMOFINANZ AG has carried out a selection process on the basis of a qualification matrix.
-The process is shown in the diagram below:
+The established selection process for future candidates is shown in the diagram below:

 For the nomination and selection of members of the Supervisory Board, potential candidates are asked about their experience in relation to environmental, economic and social issues.
 This experience is then taken into account as part of the selection process.

 With the appointment of the candidates nominated by the Supervisory Board at the 28th Annual General Meeting, the Supervisory Board currently comprises the following capital representatives: